matveynator/netchan/README.md

 }

 // server function manages the server-side operations of the application.
-// It sends messages to clients and they echoe them back to server. func server() {
+// It sends messages (tasks) to clients and they echoe (compute) them back to server. func server() {
 	send, receive, err := netchan.Listen("127.0.0.1:9999")